-4 SMEs and Economic Integration in Southeast Asia, Economic Research Institute for ASEAN and East Asia, October 2019.
+SMEs and Economic Integration in Southeast Asia, Economic Research Institute for ASEAN and East Asia, October 2019.

-more than RM50 million of LCTF applications.
+in collateral-free financing to SMEs through BNM's Low Carbon Transition Facility more than RM50 million of LCTF applications.
 As of December 2022, we have approved about RM40 million in financing from various sectors of the economy, including real estate, agriculture, renewable energy and manufacturing.